waggle-sensor/sage-nrp-image-search/benchmarking/INQUIRE/Readme.md

 # INQUIRE Benchmark

 This project uses the same setup as [Hybrid Search](../HybridSearch_example/) so that we can benchmark [Hybrid Search](../HybridSearch_example/) using [INQUIRE](https://github.com/inquire-benchmark/INQUIRE).
+>NOTE: The INQUIRE benchmark needs to be updated to work with sage-nrp-image-search.
+The current code is not compatible with this service.

 ## Usage